 What do you know about Mongolia and the Olympics?

-So.
-When an opportunity was presented to us a short time ago, we thought how great.
-For those looking for a different sort of experience or opportunity you can now practise at the буудлага спортын төв клуб in Ulaanbaatar – where members of the Mongolian 2016 Rio Olympic team, O.Gundegmaa and Ts.Monkhzul, have both practised and trained.
+Alternatively, for those looking for a different sort of experience or opportunity you can now practise at the буудлага спортын төв клуб in Ulaanbaatar – where members of the Mongolian 2016 Rio Olympic team, O.Gundegmaa and Ts.Monkhzul, have both practised and trained.

 With skateboarding being included in the Olympics for the first time, learn more about skateboarding in Mongolia.
 Or, why not try your hand at archery?
 Our Mongolia one-day tours/experiences are private, flexible and fluid and designed to get you just that little bit closer to daily life.